b-zhao/b-zhao.github.io/_pages/updates.md

 Updates
 ======
+2024-12 We are organizing a workshop on weight space learning at ICLR 2025!
+Details on [weight-space-learning.github.io](https://weight-space-learning.github.io/)

 2024-12 I will be attending NeurIPS in person this year!
 Happy to learn about symmetry, LLMs, and everything.
 We will present two extended abstracts at the workshops: <br>
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; •